perrygeo/pyimpute/README.md

-## Spatial Imputation for Python
+## Python module for geospatial prediction using supervised classification and regression.

 ### Overview

-**Imputation**, in the context of spatial data, is a technique for estimating detailed characteristics of the landscape based on sparse observations.
+*Geospatial prediction* is a broad term for techniques aimed at estimating detailed characteristics of the landscape based on sparse observations.
 The observations, known as the **training data**, contain:

 * **explanatory** variables: relatively inexpensive to measure or predict; explain the spatial patterns of response variables